-- If a student is suspected of commissioning (e.g. paying someone to write an assignment for them), this could be classed as fraud under student disciplinary procedures, separate to academic misconduct procedures.
-If proven, the consequences would be severe, including removal from their course of study. - 4 skillshub.northampton.ac.uk/
+2 If a student is suspected of commissioning (e.g. paying someone to write an assignment for them), this could be classed as fraud under student disciplinary procedures, separate to academic misconduct procedures.
+If proven, the consequences could be severe, including removal from their course of study.